System of National Accounts: Feminist concerns

 When she was the head of the International Monetary Fund, Christine Lagarde reportedly claimed at an IMF/World Bank annual meeting in Tokyo (October 2012) that women could rescue Japan's stagnating economy, if more of them took paid jobs instead of doing unpaid care work.
 A 2010 Goldman Sachs report had calculated that Japan's GDP would rise by 15 percent, if the participation of Japanese women in the paid labor force was increased from 60 percent to 80 percent, matching that of men.

 However, domestic and care work would still need to be done by someone, meaning that either women and men would need to share household responsibilities more equally, or that parents would have to rely on childcare and eldercare supplied by paid caregivers from the public sector, or from the private sector (nursemaids, au pairs, nannies, domestic helpers etc.).
 Many mothers don't care about a GDP number from a statistics office, they care about their children, and do not want to outsource their parenting.
 With a greying population, the economy will need more children that can replace retired workers in the future; that makes raising children properly a priority (particularly in the first five years of life).
 The majority of young people with young children cannot afford to hire caregivers themselves, and would have to rely on young volunteers or low-paid assistants.

 According to later IMF data, the female "labor-force participation rate" for paid work in Japan did rise from 63 percent in 2012 to 74 percent in 2023, but estimates of the added contribution to GDP were not very large.
 The explanation is most probably that while many Japanese women do work in paid jobs, they often work part-time or in non-regular jobs, with lower pay and shorter hours; in Japan there is still a large gender pay gap).
-According to the OECD Gender Dashboard, Japan's gender pay gap slightly widened from 21.3% in 2022 to 22% in 2023, while the OECD average stabilised around 11%.
+According to the OECD Gender Dashboard, Japan's gender pay gap slightly widened from 21.3% in 2022 to 22% in 2023, while the OECD average stabilized around 11%.
 As a result, Japan ranks 35th out of 36 OECD countries in terms of pay equity.

 According to the International Labour Organization (ILO), about 75.6 million domestic workers are employed in the world, mostly women and migrants, representing 4.5% of all workers (among every 22 workers, one worker is a domestic worker).
 In terms of their social status, domestic workers remain largely "undervalued, underprotected, and underrepresented".
 In 2021, the ILO estimated that 81% of all domestic workers were "informally" employed.
 They are mainly servants of wealthy people and the professional middle classes.